dorislovescoding/ST6520/README.md

 replace ~ with algoleverage, elnetcoord or solveols

-To read the vignette, using the command:
+To read the vignette, please find within each folder and use the following command:

 vignette('~')